cyrraz/plothist/README.rst

 |GitHub Project| |PyPI version| |Docs from main| |Discussion| |DOI| |Code style: black|

-**Advantages of the package**: scalability, style and user-friendly way of managing variables and a stunning `image gallery <https://plothist.readthedocs.io/en/latest/example_gallery/>`_.
+**Advantages of the package**: scalability, style and user-friendly way of managing variables and a stunning `example gallery <https://plothist.readthedocs.io/en/latest/example_gallery/>`_.

 1. **First idea**: default style is already presentation-ready and/or publication-ready (with no effort).